Smart Meters – what are they and how can you benefit

-How to optimise the cost of EV home charging
+11 April 2024How to optimise the cost of EV home charging

-Whether you’re a seasoned EV driver or recently made the switch to an electric car, you’ve most likely thought about installing an EV charger in your home
+Whether you’re a seasoned EV driver or recently made the switch to an electric car, you’ve most likely thought about installing an EV charger in your home.

 We’re not going to lie – doing so would make sense.

-Drawbacks to Public EV Charging
+Drawbacks to public EV charging

-Stats show that the cost of charging your electric car at home is far cheaper than using a public charging station.
 The Zapmap Price Index, released in February 2024, revealed that charging an EV on the public network increased in price by 11-12 per cent during the previous year, rising to 81p per kWh for a rapid charge.
-On the other hand, those who charged their cars at home using the standard tariff saw an increase of one per cent to 27p per kWh during that same period.

 A further drawback to using the public charging network is that 20 per cent VAT is applied.
 This compares pretty unfavourably to home charging’s 5 per cent VAT rate.

-Check out EV Grants
+Check out EV grants

 Before getting into the nitty-gritty of how to reduce the cost of recharging your electric car at home, investigate whether you can get some money off the cost of your EV charger installation.
 The UK government’s ambitious plan to eliminate carbon emissions by 2050 includes promoting electric cars.
 So, to reduce the cost of recharging your EV at home, consider applying for grants like a charge point grant for renters and flat owners.
 Eligible applicants can receive up to £350 for installing a smart EV charger at their home’s off-street parking site.